 Her great-aunt, who she lived with, passed away just before Beckman’s scheduled surgery.
 “I didn’t have anyone to turn to,” she reports.

-Then, Beckman heard about
+Then, Beckman heard about Hospaws.

 The nonprofit in western Pennsylvania has stepped in to help care for 30 pets since Valerie Hoegel founded it one year ago.
 In some cases, like Beckman’s, the pets stay in their own home, and volunteers come to help with feeding, walking, cleaning up and even taking them to their veterinarian when treatment is needed.
 In other cases, in which the owner isn’t staying at home, pets are taken in by a foster family and returned when their owner is able to resume caring for the animals.